Bushender/1800_202530_BBY28/README.md

 ## Contributors
 - **Thien Pham** - BCIT CST Student with a passion for gaming and experimental coding.
 Fun fact: Fun fact is a fun fact but not always a fun fact.
+- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
+Fun fact: Has a collection of over 50 houseplants.

 ---